 Media and general public

 By liaising with both specialist and general media contacts, NA2.2 can potentially reach a number of different audiences, including the general public.
 Targeting press releases at the general media and ensuring that online resources are engaging helps to attract the general public to find out about the project, particularly if they have an interest in computing and scientific advancements.
 Press releases have been issued announcing the start-up of the project and major events, and future press releases will highlight use cases and success stories.
+These press releases are issued to the dissemination contacts at the NGIs, to the EGI media list and are also published via the press service AlphaGalileo and the Cordis news service.

 Collaborating projects and policy makers

 NA2.2’s links to the Policy Team foster dissemination channels between EGI-InSPIRE and other EC-funded and internationally-funded projects.
 These links strengthen outreach to the virtual research communities and allow EGI-InSPIRE to profit from the dissemination efforts of other projects.
 The continuing move towards a sustainable infrastructure, started within the EGI_DS project, and continued through EGI-InSPIRE, means that dissemination activities targeted at decision makers and government representatives are key to encouraging their continued support for national grid resources.
+The success stories published on the website will be the basis of brochures in Year 2, which will be targeted at new users and policy makers.
+The annual report published in PM12 [R6] also contains success stories and a strategic overview of EGIs activities, and this will be distributed to EGI Council members to help them promote EGI to policy makers.
+Policy makers will also be targeted by articles placed in Public Service Review: European Union in September 2011 and Public Service Review: EU in March 2012, together with participation in the SciTech Europe event in Brussels in November 2011.

 NGIs and EIROs